Writers on the Farm

-This is a workshop for established and emerging food writers.
-In addition to ample quiet time for writing, participants will have the opportunity to engage in a hands-on farm experience.
-We will milk goats, make cheese, care for farm animals, work in the gardens, harvest their bounty, and prepare food together.
-At the end of the workshop, we’ll host a celebratory reading.
+In addition to quiet time for writing and plenty of interaction with fellow writers, participants can engage in a hands-on farm experience.
+We will visit the milking barn, make cheese, care for farm animals, work in the gardens, and prepare food together.
+All meals are sourced from the farm’s bounty and prepared by culinary professionals, from whom students can learn new culinary techniques.
+At the end of our time together, we’ll host a celebratory reading.

 Tuition for this workshop is $1425 and includes food and lodging.
-Thanks to support from our supporters, all writers from the Pacific Northwest (Washington, Oregon, and Idaho) are eligible to receive financial assistance to attend.
-Assistance will be awarded on a sliding scale.
+The Quillisascut Education Fund has raised limited funds for tuition support.
+Applicants who need financial assistance can request to be considered for up to 50% tuition assistance.
+Funds will be awarded on a sliding scale.
 Please pay what you can.

 Application